wcharlesknight/LoopIn/README.md

   8. Start Metro bundler: `npm start`
   9. In a new terminal: `npm run ios --device`
   10. Approve any trust prompts on your device

+  For charlie
+  Your Ruby environment is now properly set up.
+For future shell sessions, make sure rbenv is initialized by running:
+  `export PATH="$HOME/.rbenv/bin:$PATH"`
+  `eval "$(rbenv init -)"`